Exotic Pet Veterinary Surgery & Microchipping

 Caring for unusual pets requires special care and equipment.
 That’s where we come in.
-The Unusual Pet Vets offers a range of veterinary services in Perth for your unusual pets, whether it’s an exotic bird, a python or a rat.
+The Unusual Pet Vets offers a range of veterinary services for your unusual pets, whether it’s an exotic bird, a python or a rat.
 Of course rabbits, mice, ferrets and any kind of unusual pet you may have are welcome at our clinics.
-Contact us to book your unusual pet in today.
+Book your unusual pet in today.

 With a team of highly qualified and experienced vets on board, we are proud to offer care for your unusual pets.
 Whether it’s a pet microchip for your parrot or pet health check for your guinea pig, it is no problem for our caring and knowledgeable team.

-We offer a high standard of care for all your pets, and are the only multi-vet practice in Perth that offers medical care for exotic animals only.
+We offer a high standard of care for all your pets, and are the only practice in Perth and on the Mornington Peninsula that offers medical care for exotic animals only.
 The high-end technology at our clinics includes a veterinary surgery and a veterinary diagnostic laboratory.

 Some of our specialised services include: